BlakeCLewis/MyPiLN/README.md

 #Web-based Raspberry Pi Kiln Control Application:
-- Forked of pvarney/PiLN
+- forked of pvarney/PiLN
-- Switched out LCD for pioled
+- switched out LCD for pioled
-- Switched out MySQL for sqlite3
+- switched out MySQL for sqlite3
+- still need to figure out the loging/debug stuff better

 WARNING!
 Electricity and heat are dangerous!
 Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
 Use this code/information at your own risk.